-Agencies: Homeless Families Foundation, Lutheran Social Services, The
+Agencies: Homefull, Homeless Families Foundation, Lutheran Social Services,

-Salvation Army, Volunteers of America, and YMCA
+The Salvation Army, Volunteers of America, YMCA, and YWCA

 The Rapid Re-housing system is comprised of Homeless Families Foundation Rapid Re-housing, VOA Rapid Re-housing, The Salvation Army Rapid Re-housing, and The Salvation Army Job2Housing programs.
 Starting October 2013, LSS Supportive Services for Veteran Families (SSVF) and VOA SSVF Rapid Re-housing programs were included in the system.
-The YMCA Rapid Re-housing program was added to the system numbers starting 7/1/2017.
+The YMCA Rapid Re-housing program was added to the system numbers starting July 1, 2017.
+A rapid re-housing program for youth households administered by Homeless Families Foundation and a rapid re-housing program focusing on victims of domestic violence administered by YMCA were added in July 2020.
+Homefull started a new rapid re-housing program for single adults focused on men as of April 2020.
+YMCA and YWCA started rapid re-housing programs for sheltered families as of July 1, 2020.